Infants & Toddlers

 Our center-based program (18 months through age 3) includes:

-- Two or three half- or full-day sessions per week.
+- Two to five half-day sessions per week.
 Sessions gradually increase as the child grows and develops.

 - Continuation of home-based services, as needed.